TITLE 8 SOCIAL SERVICES

 (5) Non-citizen U.S. national: means a person who is not a U.S. citizen but was born in an outlying possession of the United States on or after the date the U.S. acquired the possession, or a person whose parents are non-citizen U.S. nationals.
 A person who resides on one of the following U.S. island territories is a non-citizen U.S. national: American Samoa, Swains Island or the Northern Mariana Islands.

 (6) Permanently residing under color of law (PRUCOL): means a person whose presence in the US is known by the department of homeland security (DHS) and the DHS does not intend to deport the person.
-Persons classified as PRUCOL may or may not also be qualified aliens.
+Persons classified as PRUCOL may or may not also be qualified non-citizens.

 (1) who is lawfully admitted for permanent residence under the Immigration and Nationality Act (an LPR);